The brand voice document problem

 What is the fastest way to improve a brand voice document for AI?

 Replace vague adjectives with specific rules, then add real examples from live copy.
-Start with the most common content types, like product pages, support replies, and email.
+Start with the most common content types, such as product pages, support replies, and email.
 If the document can tell a model what to do in those situations, it will already be far more useful than a page full of personality words.

 Should a voice system include examples of bad copy?